TeaCoffeeBreak/TensorFlow-exam-Certificate/README.md

 I think the camera is required to take a picture of you prior to the exam when you submit your identification and they request you to take a picture of you so that they can confirm it is really you."

 "I forgot to mention that yes I passed.
 Grading took about 3 working days."

+"The cert doesn't require going to a testing center - it just uses a plugin for PyCharm IDE"